amir-samiee/chemical_equation_balancer/README.md

 With this program, you can solve almost any chemical equation/reaction (it has been tested on different kinds of equations/reactions) except the ones that can not be balanced or the ones that have infinite possible ways to balance.

 Example of impossible reactions: Ca(PO4)2 + SiO2 = P4O10 + CaSiO3
-has 0 possible ways to balance.
+This equation has 0 possible ways to balance.

 Example of infinite reactions: As2S3 + NO3 + H2O = AsO4 + H + NO + S
-can be balanced in infinite ways.
+This equation can be balanced in infinite ways.
 <br/>
 <br/>
 <br/>